Skip to content

 Buy the other person out

-One person remortgages into their sole name and pays the other their share of the equity.
-The remaining borrower must pass affordability checks on their own, which is not always possible.
+One of you remortgages into your sole name and pays the other their share of the equity.
+Whoever stays on has to pass the affordability checks alone, and that is not always possible.

 3. 03